 The three (wrong) reasons why you want to motivate your employees in uncertainty

-The first is to think that what motivates employees is a clear and ambitious goal with a clear horizon.
-This happens, but it only works well in unambiguous situations, where the action and its result are directly linked.
-This is the case in sales, for example, where a turnover target can be set for the salesperson.
-For most company employees, however, the impact of the action is much more diffuse and the result is generally collective.
-Apart from a specific objective, there are many other things that can motivate an employee: the pleasure of working with colleagues, the pleasure of the work itself (doing something creative or technically difficult), the desire to learn, the challenge of new or difficult situations, or the pride of contributing to a result, however small.
+The question “How do I motivate my employees in uncertain times?” reflects at least three important models.
+The first is the belief that what motivates people is a clear and ambitious goal with a clear horizon.
+This is true, but it only works well in unambiguous situations where there is a direct link between the action and the result.
+This is the case in sales, for example, where a salesperson can be given a sales goal.
+For most employees, however, the impact of the action is much more diffuse and the result is usually collective.
+In addition to a specific goal, there are many other things that can motivate an employee: the pleasure of working with colleagues, the pleasure of the work itself (doing something creative or technically difficult), the desire to learn, the challenge of new or difficult situations, or the pride of contributing to a result, however small.
 In essence, and contrary to the well-known fable, you don’t need to have an idea of the cathedral to be motivated to cut stone.
 And so the difficulty of defining goals and clearing the horizon in the face of uncertainty need not be problematic in itself.

-When we question the posture of the manager towards his collaborators, we can perfectly imagine something far from the paternalistic model of the soul-feeder and the uncertainty reducer.
-A posture that could be stated as follows: “I don’t know what tomorrow will bring.
-That’s just the way it is.
-We can cry about it, or we can just realize that it doesn’t stop us from doing great things, moving forward by trial and error and enjoying it all together.”
-We stop thinking we can predict the future and instead, we ground ourselves in the real here and now.
-Because that’s how many of the great actors of change, whether industrial, economic, political, social, or artistic, have done it.
-Very few knew where they wanted to go.
-The famous watercolorist Joseph Zbukvic observed that he really broke through when he stopped wondering too much about who would like his painting and in what direction he should go in the future.
-His advice to beginners?
-“Just paint”.
-So do the same: stop trying to predict the future, focus on the present, on what you can do now.
-Welcome to uncertainty!
+If we question the attitude of the manager towards his employees, we can imagine something far from the paternalistic model of the soul-feeder and the uncertainty-reducer.
+An attitude that could be expressed as follows: “I don’t know what tomorrow will bring.
+That’s the way it is.
+We can cry about it, or we can just realize that it won’t stop us from doing great things, moving forward through trial and error, and enjoying it all together.
+We stop thinking we can predict the future and instead ground ourselves in the real here and now.
+Because that’s how many of the great agents of change, whether industrial, economic, political, social, or artistic, have done it.
+Very few knew where they were going.

 Leave a Reply